Terminal to Terminal Auto Transport: Benefits, Process, and Costs

 Who Should Choose Terminal Shipping?

-- The Budget-Conscious Shopper: If saving $50 to $150 on your shipment is more important than the convenience of home delivery, terminal shipping is the way to go.
+- The Budget-Conscious Shipper: If saving $50–$150 is more important than home delivery convenience, terminal shipping is the smart choice.

-- Busy Professionals: If you work long hours and cannot wait around for a truck driver who might be delayed by traffic, dropping the car off at a terminal on your own time (even on a weekend) is a major advantage.
+- Busy Professionals: If you can't wait around for a truck driver who might be delayed by traffic, dropping the car at a terminal on your own time (including weekends) is a major advantage.

-- City Dwellers: If you live in a dense urban area with narrow streets, low-hanging trees, or strict HOA rules, a massive 80-foot car carrier cannot physically reach your home.
-Meeting at a terminal solves this logistical nightmare.
+- City Dwellers: If you live in a dense urban area with narrow streets, low-hanging trees, or strict HOA rules, an 80-foot car carrier cannot physically reach your home.
+Meeting at a terminal solves this logistical challenge entirely.

 The Terminal to Terminal Process: Step-by-Step